AzharLarbi/Marketing-Campaign/README.md

-# Marketing Campaign Response Prediction
+# Data driven Customer Targeting Campaign Optimization

 ## Project Overview
 This project applies machine learning to predict customer responses to a marketing campaign, with the goal of helping businesses **improve targeting, reduce wasted spend, and increase campaign ROI**.